Read all about it

 I grew up not under the best of circumstances--poor, obese (particularly a bummer when you consider my last name), only child of divorced parents, various health and learning issues, etcetera, and woe was me.

 But(!)
-I lost 64 pounds, and I have run ultramarathons, climbed three of the world's Seven Summits, and dove the Great Barrier Reef.
+I lost 64 pounds, and since I have run ultramarathons, climbed three of the world's Seven Summits, and dove the Great Barrier Reef.
 I was the first in my family to go to college (full ride), and the only one to go to graduate school and earn a doctorate (clinical psychology).
-I have since received four additional doctorates (honoris causa) and attended the Booth School of Business at the University of Chicago and did a postdoctoral fellowship at Harvard Med.
+I have since received four additional doctorates (honoris causa) and attended the Booth School of Business at the University of Chicago and completed a postdoctoral fellowship at Harvard Med.

 Now it is my goal for the balance of my life to help others do what may have seemed impossible.